MAILEX: Email Event and Argument Extraction: Experiments

 \subsubsection{Main Results}

-Table~\ref{tab:all_results} shows the performance for all four tasks on \dataset.
+Table~\ref{tab:all_results} shows the model performance.
 We observe that the BERT-based sequence labeling pipeline and the BART-based approach achieve comparable end-to-end argument classification performance, though the former outperforms the latter in trigger extraction.
 On the other hand, BART exhibits high precision in making decisions, yet struggles in recall.
 A qualitative examination of the dev set suggests that BART occasionally fails to copy from the current email, which leads to low recall.
-Moreover, for trigger identification and classification, BART achieves equal performances, suggesting that once it identifies the span, it accurately classifies the trigger.
+Moreover, for trigger identification and classification, BART achieves close F1s, suggesting that once it identifies the span, it accurately classifies the trigger.